NPDebs/pre-seeds-research-101/episodes/ep-1.4-types-of-research.md

 Learners will be able to:

 - Distinguish between basic and applied research.
-- Compare and contrast quantitative or qualitative research.
+- Compare and contrast quantitative, qualitative, descriptive, and experimental research.
 - Identify when and why each type is used.
 - Connect each research type to real-world examples and questions.